 Why free fundraising makes a difference

-Setting up a GoFundMe takes just a few minutes, and we make it easy to share your fundraiser with people who can rally around your cause.
+Setting up a GoFundMe takes just a few minutes, and we make it easy to share your fundraiser with people who can rally around you.
 We also offer a free fundraising platform, which means you can keep more of your donations.

 Tips for running a successful fundraiser

-See how other use GoFundMe to pay bills
+See how others use GoFundMe to pay bills

 When unfortunate circumstances left them in dire straits, these folks found help through crowdfunding.

-Olivia was just an average middle school girl living in a small town in Indiana when her world was turned upside down by a cancer diagnosis.
+Olivia was just an average middle school girl living in a small town in Indiana when a cancer diagnosis turned her world was turned upside.
 After chemotherapy failed to stop the cancer, doctors recommended a bone marrow transplant.
-Olivia’s brother was a 100% match, but the $350,000 surgery wasn’t covered by the family’s insurance.
-A friend came to the rescue and started a GoFundMe for them, which raised over $300,000 in just five months.
+Olivia’s family couldn’t afford the $350,000 surgery, so a friend came to the rescue and helped raise over $300,000 in just five months through GoFundMe.

 Jen and her daughter were driving home on a Wisconsin highway when they spotted a car in flames on the side of the road.
 They pulled over to help and discovered that the family ran into car trouble shortly after being discharged from the hospital.
 The family’s 5-year-old son Jackson had been in the hospital recovering from a liver transplant.
 Wanting to help them during a tough time, Jen started a GoFundMe.
 She raised over $50,000 so the family could purchase a new car and go to doctors appointments.